publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch12/schIII/m__us_usc_t19_s2412.md

     (c) __Discretion__

-        In determining whether to initiate an investigation under subsection (a) or (b) of this section of any act, policy, or practice that is enumerated in any provision of [section 2411(d) of this title][/us/usc/t19/s2411/d], the Trade Representative shall have discretion to determine whether action under [section 2411 of this title][/us/usc/t19/s2411] would be effective in addressing such act, policy, or practice.
+        In determining whether to initiate an investigation under subsection (a) or (b) of any act, policy, or practice that is enumerated in any provision of [section 2411(d) of this title][/us/usc/t19/s2411/d], the Trade Representative shall have discretion to determine whether action under [section 2411 of this title][/us/usc/t19/s2411] would be effective in addressing such act, policy, or practice.

 ([Pub.
 L. 93–618, title III, § 302][/us/pl/93/618/s302], as added [Pub.
 L. 96–39, title IX, § 901][/us/pl/96/39/s901], July 26, 1979, [93 Stat.
 296][/us/stat/93/296]; amended [Pub.
 L. 98–573, title III, § 304(d)(1)][/us/pl/98/573/s304/d/1], Oct.
 30, 1984, [98 Stat.
 3003][/us/stat/98/3003]; [Pub.
 L. 100–418, title I, § 1301(a)][/us/pl/100/418/s1301/a], Aug.
 23, 1988, [102 Stat.
 1168][/us/stat/102/1168]; [Pub.
 L. 106–113, div.
 B, § 1000(a)(9)][/us/pl/106/113/s1000/a/9] \[title IV, § 4732(b)(9)\], Nov.
 29, 1999, [113 Stat.
 1536][/us/stat/113/1536], 1501A–584.)